-The Part Two OMS Training Webinar: Creating Reports & Sharing Results will be held on Tuesday, January 15, at 2:00PM EST. Registration information will be included in the follow-up email you will receive (with a recording of this webinar and a copy of the slides) and will also be distributed by your Chapter as the webinar approaches.
+The Part Two OMS Training Webinar: Creating Reports & Sharing Results will be held on Tuesday, July 23, at 2:00PM EDT.
+Registration information will be included in the follow-up email (with a recording of this webinar and a copy of the slides) and will also be distributed by your Chapter as the webinar approaches.